-Peace Boat is a social business that combines the four pillars of Education, Business, Advocacy and Travel.
+Peace Boat is a social business that combines the four pillars of Education, Business, Advocacy, and Travel.
 Our global voyages offer a unique programme of activities centred on experiential learning and intercultural communication.
-The income generated is channelled into future voyages as well as all of the NGO’s activities to promote peace, human rights and respect for the environment.
-Peace Boat began sailing in 1983, and today sails for 80-100 day global voyages three times every year, carrying approximately 1000 passengers per voyage.
+The income generated is channeled into future voyages as well as all of the NGO’s activities to promote peace, human rights and respect for the environment.
+Peace Boat began sailing in 1983, and today sails for 80-100 day global voyages three times every year, carrying approximately 1,500 passengers per voyage.

 Find out more about Peace Boat.
-Go to peaceboat.org
+Go to peaceboat.org/english

 WHY NOW?
 A FLAGSHIP FOR CLIMATE ACTION AROUND THE WORLD

 After 40 years organising world educational and advocacy cruises on conventional passenger ship, Peace Boat is ready to take its commitment to the next level: create a ship that will embody our message, become a low-carbon cruising model for the industry and be the flagship for climate action around the world.

 Ecoship will address climate action via the responsibilities of maritime transport in carbon reduction and in preventing oceans and coastal areas degradation.
 By integrating a set of innovative technological and managerial solutions, Ecoship will be a showcase for what the industry can do.
 With cruising booming particularly in Asia, it is all the more urgent that it is done on sustainable basis.

 As a committed campaigner for the Sustainable Development Goals (SDGs), Ecoship will be instrumental in creating awareness and trigger action.
 Its four annual world cruises will create the framework for hundreds of educational programs, advocacy campaigns and applied research, as well as for the hosting of international conferences and world-class exhibitions on green technologies and climate action.

 The people behind the world’s most sustainable cruise ship